To provide delegates with an insight in to how creative arts can enable us to create positive outcomes for the individuals we support.

 - To provide links between practical and theoretical aspects of the creative arts and individuals with Autism and / or Learning Disability or Dual Diagnosis.

 - Trainers, professionals, commissioners (Education, Social and Health Care) and parents and carers who provide support to individuals who may present with challenging behaviour in a variety of settings to include Autism, Learning Disability and Mental Health services as well as Dual Diagnosis.
 Many will be PROACT-SCIPr-UK® Instructors.

-This list of speakers include those who have a diagnosis of Autism who will highlight their experiences, academics, professionals and practitioners who will deliver a wealth of presentations and workshops designed to inspire and develop our thinking as well as ideas which we can take away to enhance our practice.
+Once again the list of speakers will include those who have a diagnosis of Autism who will highlight their experiences, academics, professionals and practitioners who will deliver a wealth of presentations and workshops designed to inspire and develop our thinking as well as ideas which we can take away to enhance our practice.